kunaljangid01/CLFSeg/CLFSeg_code/readme.md

 🧾 Citation

-If you use this repository, please cite:
+If you use this repository and paper, please cite:

 ```bash
 @inproceedings{Kaushal_2025_BMVC,